-You might find you have broken thoughts like mine, or you might have thoughts relating to HOCD, as that is why you landed on this page on the first place.
-The point I am hoping you see is that, you don’t really have much control over your thoughts; your mind just wanders.
+You might find you have broken thoughts like mine, or you might have thoughts relating to HOCD, as that is why you landed on this page in the first place.
+I hope you see that you don’t really have much control over your thoughts; your mind wanders.

 What is it about the thoughts, that make you want to stop them?

 I am guessing that you want to get rid of the thoughts because

 - they make you feel anxious

 - they make you doubt yourself and your sexuality

 - they make you wonder how other people see you

 - they annoy, disturb or frighten you